-Place the fresh peach tart into the oven and go hang out for about a half hour until it’s done!
+Place the homemade puff pastry fresh peach tart into the oven and go hang out for about a half hour until it’s done!

-This is a really cool dessert and there is no doubt that you can make it!
-Check out this berry tart!
+This homemade puff pastry fresh peach tart recipe is a really cool dessert and there is no doubt that you should make it, and here you can check out more dessert recipes.

 Fresh Peach Tart Recipe with Homemade Puff Pastry